-- (a) THE FOLLOWING DOCUMENTS ARE FILED AS PART OF THIS REPORT: - (1) The following Financial Statements are included in this Annual Report on Form 10-K in Item 8: - Report of Independent Registered Public Accounting Firm - Consolidated Balance Sheets as of December 31, 2021 and 2020 - Consolidated Statements of Operations for the years ended December 31, 2021 and 2020 - Consolidated Statements of Shareholders' Equity for the years ended December 31, 2021 and 2020 - Consolidated Statements of Cash Flows for the years ended December 31, 2021 and 2020 - Notes to Consolidated Financial Statements for the years ended December 31, 2021 and 2020 - (2) The following financial statement schedule for the years ended December 31, 2021 and 2020 is included in this Annual Report on Form 10-K and should be read in conjunction with the Consolidated Financial Statements contained in the Annual Report.
+- (a) THE FOLLOWING DOCUMENTS ARE FILED AS PART OF THIS REPORT: - (1) The following Financial Statements are included in this Annual Report on Form 10-K in Item 8: - Report of Independent Registered Public Accounting Firm - Consolidated Balance Sheets as of December 31, 2022 and 2021 - Consolidated Statements of Operations for the years ended December 31, 2022, 2021 and 2020 - Consolidated Statements of Shareholders' Equity for the years ended December 31, 2022, 2021 and 2020 - Consolidated Statements of Cash Flows for the years ended December 31, 2022, 2021 and 2020 - Notes to Consolidated Financial Statements - (2) The following financial statement schedule for the years ended December 31, 2022 and 2021 and is included in this Annual Report on Form 10-K and should be read in conjunction with the Consolidated Financial Statements contained in the Annual Report.
 See Appendix A. - Schedule II -- Consolidated Valuation and Qualifying Accounts.